MauricioReisdoefer/jsweb/README.md

 *   **`jsweb db prepare [-m "message"]`**: Detects model changes and generates a new Alembic migration script.
 *   **`jsweb db upgrade`**: Applies all pending database migrations.

 This documentation covers the main features of the JsWeb framework.
-For more detailed usage, refer to the individual module docstrings and examples within the codebase.
+For more detailed usage, refer to the [official documentation](https://jsweb-framework.site/), individual module docstrings, and examples within the codebase.